 At this point, the other Chase card application pages do NOT have this wording on them, even though many other Chase cards seem to be restricted under Chase 5/24

 There are still a few Chase cards that we know are NOT part of Chase 5/24.
 The Chase IHG card is one of them as well as a couple of the other co-branded Chase cards.

-If you’re under Chase 5/24 and want to apply for new credit cards and support Points With a Crew, you can do so by clicking on the image below
+If you’re under Chase 5/24 and want to apply for new credit cards and support Points With a Crew, you can do so on our top credit card offers page

 Does having the Chase 5/24 rule spelled out on a card application page change your thoughts on anything?